-Originally designed as a carrier-borne long-range interceptor armed with radar-guided missiles and tasked with defence against missile-launching bombers, the Phantom II went on to establish itself as one of the most important multi-role fighter, attack and reconnaissance aircraft of the 20th century.
-Arguably the United States' most important aircraft in the Vietnam War, where it played the role of workhorse as well as being a deadly MiG interceptor, the Phantom was also a mainstay of Atlantic Fleet operations ? intercepting Soviet bomber and reconnaissance aircraft and turning them away from the carrier groups at the height of the Cold War.
+Originally designed as a carrier-born, long-range interceptor armed with radar-guided missiles and tasked with defense against missile-launching bombers, the Phantom II went on to establish itself as one of the most important multirole fighter, attack and reconnaissance aircraft of the twentieth century.
+Going on to play an important role in the war in Vietnam as a workhorse, in addition to the MiG interceptor, the Phantom was a mainstay of Atlantic Fleet operations, intercepting Soviet bomber and reconnaissance aircraft and turning them away from the carrier groups at the height of the Cold War.

-This book reveals the design and development history of the naval Phantom, its variants and the exported designs adopted by other NATO countries.
-Packed with illustrations, photographs and first-hand accounts, it provides a technical history of one of the most famous aircraft ever built.
+This book reveals the design and development history of the Phantom, its variants and the exported designs adopted by other NATO countries.
+Packed with illustrations, photographs, and firsthand accounts, it provides the technical history of one of the most famous aircraft ever built.

 Read an extract of USN McDonnell Douglas F-4 Phantom II